-Feed-in Tariff Renewable Portfolio Standards Net Metering How are rates determined?
-Predetermined rate for all energy generated over a defined period.
-Market dictates prices and ultimately determines investor returns.
-The netting of generation has the effect of compensating electricity generation at retail rates.
-Development requirements Upfront capital to build RE system, engineering contract [may have same permitting requirements as any other generation unit].
+Feed-in Tariff Renewable Portfolio Standards Net Metering How are rates Predetermined rate for all Market dictates prices and The netting of generation determined? energy generated over a ultimately determines investor has the effect of defined period. returns. compensating electricity generation at retail rates.
+Development Upfront capital to build RE Multiple contracts and permits Varies by state. requirements system, engineering required; financing, including Interconnection contract [may have same upfront capital; interconnection agreement and contract permitting requirements as agreement or transmission with utility. any other generation unit]. build out.
 Interconnection agreement and contract with utility.
-Multiple contracts and permits required; financing, including upfront capital; interconnection agreement or transmission build out.
-Varies by state.
-Interconnection agreement and contract with utility.
-REC ownership Depends on program design; may be generator or utility.
-Generator is eligible to receive RECs and can sell RECs in combination with energy or can sell separately.
+REC ownership Depends on program Generator is eligible to receive 37% by generator; 6% by design; may be generator RECs and can sell RECs in utility; 6% co-ownership, or utility. combination with energy or can 43% not addressed. sell separately.
 Generally specified in legislation; typically transferred to utility for RPS compliance.
-37% by generator; 6% by utility; 6% co-ownership, 43% not addressed.